Voylo/ios-system-keyboard/README.md

 ## 🌍 Contact
 Author: **Ali Kuzhuget**
-Project: *Apple Cyrillic Keyboards for All*
+Project: *Apple Keyboards for All*